 The Community Development Block Grant (CDBG) program is a federally funded program administered by the Department of Housing and Community Development (DHCD).
 Massachusetts receives an annual allocation of CDBG funds from the federal Department of Housing and Urban Development (HUD).
 These funds are made available to cities and towns throughout the Commonwealth to undertake a variety of community development activities to revitalize our communities.

 How it Works:

-housing rehabilitation and housing related projects
+- housing rehabilitation and other housing related projects

-infrastructure repair or replacement
+- infrastructure repair or replacement

-construction or rehabilitation of community facilities
+- construction or rehabilitation of community facilities

-social services projects
+- social services projects

-architectural barrier removal projects
+- architectural barrier removal projects

 For More Information:

-Division staff is also available by appointment to provide assistance with applications.
+The CDBG program can be very complex.
+Interested communities should contact DHCD's Division of Community Services at 617-573-1400.
+Division staff is also available by appointment to provide assistance with application requirements.